 Why is it important?

-This is an easy to achieve project with a relatively modest cost but which would be very important in changing attitudes.
+These are easy to achieve projects with relatively modest costs but which are important in changing attitudes.
 It would increase the profile of the Becks and generate more interest in improving them.
 It would raise water awareness, and encourage more care, less litter and better reporting of problems.
-The Marking Bradford Beck website provides information to citizens and an educational resource.
-It enables people to feed their knowledge, stories and photos into a common resource.
-The project could provide opportunities for a design completion and for voluntary work to design and place the signs.

 Timescale, cost and sources of finance:

-A website for the project to mark the Beck’s route below the city was created over a couple of months for a nominal cost.
-Negotiating with landowners, designing, making and placing the signs to mark the Beck’s route under the city was achieved over 12 months.
-More signs are envisaged, including a sculpture on Tyrell Street which whill enable passers by to listen to the Beck below.
+The markingbradfordbeck.org website was created over a couple of months for a nominal cost.
+Negotiating with landowners, designing, making and placing signs can take many months – even years.
+More signs are envisaged, bearing names of streams, information and encouragement to get involved.
 A further 50 signs would enable most tributaries, bridges, culverts and paths to be marked.
-The signs would include QR codes for interaction with mobile phones.
 Basic signs (20×20 cm) are about £75 but larger or more interesting signs range up to £500 and beyond.
-The cost of installation would be variable depending on the location but £12,000 – 15,000 has to be added, so a set of 60 interesting signs could probably be designed, bought and installed for less than £20,000, and even less if volunteers were able to help.
-The cost of having a salaried officer to direct any activity would be extra if required.
+The cost of installation would be variable depending on the location but given funding streams, we are currently working with a £5,000 budget which is great to continue our work and we have identified some key targets.

 Set up a Steering Group and plan project.
 Done.